Scully87/Gritter/Readme.md

     ~ Be able to sign up to with an email, password, name and a user name ~ The username and password must be unique
-	~ The tweets have the name of the postee
+	~ The greets(tweets) have the name of the postee
-	~ You don't have to be logged in to see the posts
+	~ You don't have to be logged in to see the greets
 	~ You can only post if you are logged in

 Tools :<br>